 - ETHNOPOETRY STATEMENT*

-Winning entries and honorable mentions will be recognized at the annual meeting of the American Anthropological Association in Denver in November 2015.
-Winning poems will be published in the Society’s journal, Anthropology and Humanism.
+Winning entries and honorable mentions will be recognized at the annual meeting of the American Anthropological Association in Minneapolis in November 2016.
 The first place winner(s) will receive a certificate and award of $100.
-All entries will be considered for publication in the journal.
+All entries will be considered for publication in the Society’s journal, Anthropology and Humanism.
 Membership in AAA or institutional subscription is required to receive AnthroSource access to the journal and SHA membership is required to receive a free print issue.